domenicquirl/comprehensive-rust/src/smart-pointers/trait-objects.md

 - Types that implement a given trait may be of different sizes.
 This makes it impossible to have things like `Vec<dyn Pet>` in the example above.
+  - Having a `Vec<Box<dyn Trait>>` is the only "open" way to store multiple different types in a collection.
+The "closed" alternative to this is using an `enum` with a fixed set of possible variants.
 - `dyn Pet` is a way to tell the compiler about a dynamically sized type that implements `Pet`.
 - In the example, `pets` is allocated on the stack and the vector data is on the